Prerequisites and Requirements

-AAOS Emergency Care and Transportation of the Sick and Injured 10th edition.
-ISBN #978-1-4496-1587-1
+AAOS Emergency Care and Transportation of the Sick and Injured 11th edition.
+ISBN #978-1-284-10690-9

 2. Tetanus, Diptheria, and Pertussis (TDaP): Must be within the past 10 years.
-Pertussis is not normally given to adults, so you will need to ask for it specifically. .
+Pertussis is not normally given to adults, so you will need to ask for it specifically.

-4. Varicella (Chicken pox): Two doses are required for adults without history of illness - or a laboratory report of immune serum antibody titer.
+4. Varicella (Chicken pox): Student must show proof of two immunizations or a laboratory report of immune serum antibody titer is required.

 5. Tuberculin Skin Test (PPD): Must be within a year and renewed annually.
 If positive, students must submit chest X-ray interpretation and signed note from the physician stating that the student is eligible for clinical practice and free of disease at this time.

-6. Drug testing may be required by our clinical affiliates.
+7. Drug testing may be required by our clinical affiliates.
 If a drug test is required, it will be done by an approved college vendor at the cost of the student.